Why It Works

 Make-Ahead and Storage

 In an airtight container, the prepared almond-flour mixture can be kept at cool room temperature for several weeks in advance.
-The finished cake is best served within 24 hours, but leftovers can be stored up to 3 days at cool room temperature.
+The finished cake is best served within 24 hours, but leftovers can be stored up to three days at cool room temperature.

 |Nutrition Facts (per serving)|